A Diet For Better Sleep

 People who suffer from insomnia know that it can be very difficult to carry out their day after a bad night’s sleep.
 It is hard to live with insomnia because a lack of sleep affects your mind, body, and emotions.
 This prevents you from doing what you need to be able to do to carry out your daily responsibilities.

 It is hard to live with insomnia, but one major way to help improve your sleep is making modifications to your diet.
 Here is a list of dietary do’s and don’ts that will aid in a better night’s sleep.

-- Caffeine.
-We all know that caffeine gives an energy boost.
+- Caffeine We all know that caffeine gives an energy boost.
 Those with sleep issues often also have a lot of coffee or other caffeinated beverage to stay awake during their day.
-Research has found that more than one cup of coffee per day can have a negative impact on the quality of sleep.
+Research supports that drinking coffee 6 hours or less before bedtime can affect the quality of sleep.
 It may be tough, but make sure to limit your caffeine to 1-2 cups per day.
 There will be an adjustment period, but you will see results after a few weeks.

 You should eat:

-- Almonds Research suggests that almonds help the muscles and heart relax, causing the body to relax faster and more deeply.
-This improves your quality of sleep.
+- Almonds Almonds help the muscles and heart relax.
+This causes the body to relax faster and more deeply.
+As a result of your more relaxed body, your quality of sleep will improve.